FlrMh/Cloud_Computing_with_AWS/AWS_instructions.md

-Creating a cloud EC2 instance(scalable cloud VM) for our local monolith(our app and database VMs):
+# Creating an AWS EC2 instance(scalable cloud VM) for our local monolith(our app and database VMs):

 !!!
 Note: Make sure our account always has `Ireland(eu-west-01)` as location.